 - post office box A locked box, located in the post office lobby or other authorized place, that customers may rent for delivery of their mail.
 (Formerly called lock box.) - post office box service A premium service (or alternate delivery) that consists of delivery to post office boxes rented to customers for a fee (as opposed to general delivery or firm holdout service, which is provided at no charge).
 (Compare with caller service.) - post office branch A unit of a main post office that is outside the corporate limits of the city or town of the main post office.
 (Compare with post office station.)
 (Also called classified branch.) - Post Office Schedular (POSKED) A computer program that simulates staffing schedules according to mail availability and operating variables.
 The program derives base staffing level and reporting schedules to evaluate the result of process changes. - post office station A unit of a main post office that is within the corporate limits of the city or town of the main post office.
 (Compare with post office branch.) - pouch A container identified by its leather neck strap with a closing latch and eye near the opening (unlike a sack, which is tied).
 It is generally used for First-Class Mail and registered mail; a special blue and orange pouch is used for Express Mail.
 Also, the term is used to indicate one unit making up a direct pouch labeled to another unit.
 In mail processing and dispatch functions, to place mailpieces in pouches.
-(See also mail transport equipment.)
-(Also called mailpouch.) - pouch-on To prepare a pouch of First-Class Mail for another post office. - pouch rack (See sorting rack.) - practice card A piece of stiff paper or cardboard that contains a dummy scheme item, with the delivery address on one side and the route number of the letter carrier on the bottom. - precancel To cancel postage stamps, stamped envelopes, or postal cards before mailing.
-The USPS sells precanceled postage to mailers of bulk mail (Standard Mail (A)) or discount-rated First-Class Mail; if authorized, bulk mailers may precancel postage.
+(Also see mail transport equipment.)
+(Also called mailpouch.)

+pouch-on - To prepare a pouch of First-Class Mail for another post office.

+pouch rack - (See sorting rack.)

+- practice card A piece of stiff paper or cardboard that contains a dummy scheme item, with the delivery address on one side and the route number of the letter carrier on the bottom. - precancel To cancel postage stamps or stamped envelopes before mailing.
+The USPS sells precanceled postage to mailers of Presorted (including automation rate) First-Class Mail and Standard Mail (A).
+If authorized, bulk mailers may precancel their own postage.